310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

 {% img /img/es/eventstory/tropical/minitalk_tetora2_3.jpg %}

 {% bubble Tetora v2 %}
-Whenever I go to a different region, I can't help but look for their designated hero.
+This outfit is meant to match with "Tropical Island Troppeys," right?

-Regional heroes are allies of justice who protect the people of their region!
+But it's still made to look cool, so I like it!
+Most importantly, Midori-kun's super happy 'bout it too.

-I'd love to learn about all sorts of things from the hero of Kyoto! ♪
+You made it, right, Anego?
+That makes me so happy~♪
 {% endbubble %}

 <div class="minitalk" character="Anzu">
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-          I'll try looking for him, too.
+          My pleasure.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora v2 %}
+            {% bubble Tetora fist %}
-            Ohh, thank you, Anzu!
-If you ever spot him, contact me right away!
-I'll come rushing no matter what!
+            I can't thank ya enough, Anego.
+I can't wait for the performance to start!

-            Heheh!
-I'm even more excited for the Kyoto trip now! ☆
+            We're gonna do our absolute best to bring out the charms of "Tropical Island Troppeys" to the max!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            I'd like to meet him, too.
+            You look cool.
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora v2 %}
+            {% bubble Tetora grin2 %}
-            Oh, you're interested in the regional hero, too!?
-That makes me really happy!
+            Really?
+I'm so happy to hear that from ya, Anego!

-            Alright, if we ever have time, let's go searching for him.
-I'm sure we'll find him if we both work together!
+            Now I *really* feel like we're gonna have awesome work as Yuruseitai in the future~!
+Please pay close attention to Ryuseitai's powered up form!
 			{% endbubble %}
         </div>
     </div>
     <div class="minitalk-option">
         <div class="minitalk-option_header">
-            What would you like to know?
+            Next time…
         </div>
         <div class="minitalk-option_content">
-            {% bubble Tetora v2 %}
+            {% bubble Tetora awkward %}
-            I'd like to know what he typically does around the place, why he became a hero of this region, what his ambitions are as a hero, and so much more… I wouldn't even know which question to begin with!
+            You'll make an outfit that's much more closer to what a mascot's like?
+I do think that'd have an impact on the audience, but…

-            Alright, I don't want to take up all his time, so I'll compile all the questions I'd like to ask him!
+            Personally, I think this outfit is perfectly balanced, y'know…?
+Midori-kun might be happy 'bout that idea, though.
 			{% endbubble %}
         </div>
     </div>
 </div>
 <br>
-<div toc>{% btn /tropical/minitalk/tetora_1,, arrow-left, Tetora Mini Talk: TBA %}{% btn /minitalk/#Tropical,, star, Index %}</div>
+<div toc>{% btn /tropical/minitalk/tetora_1,, arrow-left, Tetora Mini Talk: Studying Every Day %}{% btn /minitalk/#Tropical,, star, Index %}</div>